AdamKowen/sneakyLinky/README.md

 # 🔒 LinkShield – Smart Link Protection for Android

 LinkShield is an Android application designed to protect users from phishing attempts and malicious links.
-It intercepts link clicks across the system, checks the URLs against a database of known threats, and provides real-time alerts before the link is opened.
+It intercepts link clicks across the system, checks the URL and provides real-time alerts before the link is opened.

 ## 🚀 Project Goals